relativitydev/server-relativity-templates/README.md

 # relativity-templates
-The Relativity Templates are compatible with Visual Studio 2017 and 2019 and consist of the following:
+The Relativity Server Templates are compatible with Visual Studio 2022 and consist of the following:
 - Agent template
 - Custom page templates
     - Custom page MVC 5 template